ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}

-`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on an expected step of the DAP aggregation protocol.
+`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on an expected step of DAP aggregation.
 In particular, the intent is to allow recovery from a scenario where the Helper successfully advances from step `n` to `n+1`, but its `AggregationJobResp` response to the Leader gets dropped due to something like a transient network failure.
 The Leader could then resend the request to have the Helper advance to step `n+1` and the Helper should be able to retransmit the `AggregationJobResp` that was previously dropped.
 To make that kind of recovery possible, Aggregator implementations SHOULD checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.